WICG/webpackage/js/sign/README.md

   strategies.
 Will enable users to initialize a SigningStrategy class (implementing the newly introduced `ISigningStrategy` interface).
 Also `sign` changes to be an async function.
-- Add support for using a passphrase-encrypted private key.
+- Add support for using passphrase-encrypted Ed25519 private keys.

 ### v0.0.1